 Goal 1 - Abstraction/Filtration

-Promote abstraction of surface water where feasible for the purposes of improving water quality and increasing groundwater recharge throughout the watershed.
+Promote abstraction and filtration of surface water where feasible for the purposes of improving water quality and increasing groundwater recharge throughout the watershed.

-Abstraction of stormwater (retained on site through infiltration, evapotranspiration, or capture and reuse) reduces the amount of runoff from the site conveying pollutants.
+Abstraction of stormwater (retained on site through infiltration, evapotranspiration, or capture and reuse) reduces the amount of runoff from site conveying pollutants.
 The most common type of abstraction, infiltration, reduces runoff, which helps recharge groundwater.
 Filtration offers an opportunity to use soil to naturally cleanse stormwater prior to discharge.
-Increased infiltration and filtration in the Langdon Lake subwatershed is desirable for two primary reasons: 1) to reduce the amount of pollutant loading into Langdon Lake, and 2) to protect the hydrology of the large discharge (groundwater-fed) wetlands in the subwatershed.
-Many of those wetlands are key resources with high ecological values that are dependant on groundwater to maintain those functions and values.
+Increased aabstraction and filtration in the Minnehaha Creek subwatershed is desirable for several reasons:

 Desired Outcomes: Increased infiltration, reduction in pollutant loading and volumes of runoff to supplement other goals.

 Metrics: Acre-feet of infiltration to meet nutrient loading reductions for water quality and volume reductions for water quantity goals.

 Increase abstraction and infiltration to reduce runoff volumes carrying pollutant loads to the lakes and streams in the subwatershed and to promote groundwater recharge.

 - In consultation with LGUs through an appropriate rulemaking process, amend existing or establish new District rules requiring abstraction of the first one inch of rainfall on new permitted development and redevelopment.

 - Work cooperatively with the LGUs in the subwatershed to identify areas suitable for regional infiltration areas.